portsoc/hangman-in-branches/README.md

 Navigate to the `hangman` folder in a shell or open a new terminal in your editor (in Visual Studio Code, the shortcut is <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>'</kbd> on Linux/Windows and <kbd>^</kbd>+<kbd>`</kbd> for Mac).

-In the shell, run the following command:
+Now run the following command:

 ```
 node hangman.js
 ```

-This runs the `hangman.js` script which selects two elements from `words` and prints them back to you.
+This runs the `hangman.js` script, which selects two elements from `words` and prints them back to you.

 <p align="right">(<a href="#top">back to top</a>)</p>